Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 a.
 Why It’s Special

-Koh Samui is Thailand’s second-largest island with its own international airport, offering everything from Chaweng’s bustling beaches to Bophut’s charming Fisherman’s Village.
+Koh Samui is Thailand’s second-largest island with its own international airport.

-You can breakfast in Bangkok and lunch on the beach, with the iconic Big Buddha Temple watching over it all.
+You can have breakfast in Bangkok and lunch on the beach.

 b.
 Best Things to Do

-- Experience The Roof Samui – Rooftop bar with 360-degree views perfect for sunset cocktails and tapas
+- Sunset at The Roof Samui – Rooftop bar with 360-degree views, perfect for cocktails and tapas

-- Beach Hop the Coast – From bustling Chaweng to quiet Lamai, hidden Silver Beach, then sunset at Lipa Noi
+- Beach Hop the Coast – From busy Chaweng to quiet Lamai, hidden Silver Beach, then sunset at Lipa Noi

-- Visit Big Buddha Temple – Climb to the 12-meter golden statue for panoramic coastal views
+- Visit Big Buddha Temple – Climb to the 12-meter golden statue for coastal views

-- Wander Fisherman’s Village – Browse Bophut’s Friday night market with street food and live music
+- Browse Fisherman’s Village – Hit Bophut’s Friday night market for street food and live music

 c.
 Best Time to Visit